 It is important to distinguish between what is absolutely essential and what is non-essential because it is the non-essential components of course concepts that can be altered without diminishing the integrity of the task or course.

-Example: In an ecology course, students go on field trips to identify plants in a forest.
+Ecology course example: students go on field trips to identify plants in a forest.
 A student in a wheelchair requests an accommodation because they are unable to negotiate rough terrain.

 What is Essential: Ability to identify plants that grow in a forest